How to Become a TV and Film Composer (6 Steps to Success)

 My orchestral scores don’t sound like John Williams’.
 I am aware of that and will take the necessary steps to try understand how he composes music.
 Not with a view to copying but with a view to expanding my musical arsenal.*

 Critical listening is something which improves with practise and there are still some things you can do to actively improve your skills.

 After mixing a track I can go back days later and hear problems in the mix.
 I’m not sure I’ll ever truly be happy with piece of work.
 I’m learning everyday how to become a music producer who is better than the one I was the day before.
 This means there’s always something I could go back and change.
 But knowing when to leave your art alone is also important.
-See my post on “Close as Necessary to Perfection”
+See my post on Knowing When to Stop – Declaring Your Music Finished

 Excellence, not Perfection

 As a creative, the pressure to create can be immense and pressure is a great way to stifle creativity.
 The good news is that this is self-imposed and you can get past it.
 But know that “perfect” doesn’t exist.

 I am a reformed perfectionist, because trying to achieve the impossible is a thankless task.

 So I switched my mindset to pursuit of excellence.
 Excellence does exist and is attainable.
 But knowing when to leave a piece of work is difficult.
 I often get to a point where I am constantly making tweaks that the average person will not notice.
 That’s when I need to leave it alone and know that it is excellent.

 Don’t Look for External Validation